RuanVasco/glpi-plugin-reservationdetails/README.md

 ### Configuring Reservation Permissions

 1. Go to Setup > Dropdowns > Reservation Details > Permissões de Reserva
-2. You'll see all reservable asset types
+2. You'll see all reservable items listed with their type and name
-3. Click "Editar" to configure which profiles can reserve each type
+3. Click "Editar" to configure which profiles can reserve each item
-4. Select the allowed profiles (leave empty for all)
+4. Select the allowed profiles (leave empty to allow all)
 5. Click "Salvar"

 ### Configuring Profile Permissions